cu-swe4s-fall-2023/Fire-Population-Analysis/README.md

-# SWE4S Best Practices
+# Fire and Population Analysis

 This repo contains the python project for brief data analysis of fires by country/year.

-Uses repo from assignment-2 (python refresher).
+Uses repo from assignment-2 from CU Boulder Fall 2023 SWE4S course.

 ## Table of Contents